Skip to Content

 He also was the first Honourary Chair of the "Light the Way" fundraising campaign for the Saugeen Memorial Hospital Foundation and helped create the annual Radiothon on 98 the Beach that continues to this day.

-Divinski also continues to be the “voice” of the Saugeen Shores Winterhawks Sr. AA hockey club handling public address duties at the Plex.
+Divinski also continues to be the “voice” of the Saugeen Shores Winterhawks Sr. AA hockey club handling public address duties at the Community Complex (The Plex).

 Justin Duhaime, Saugeen Councillor